LucianoLaratelli/laratel.li/resources/cv.md

 I've worked professionally with SQL, TypeScript, Swift, Objective-C, Scala, and Clojure(Script).

-I used C, C++, Python, and Bash when I in graduate school and when I was doing computational chemistry research.
+I used C, C++, Python, and Bash when I was in graduate school and when I was doing computational chemistry research.

 I can hack around in HTML and CSS, but not professionally.
 I also have a good bit of LaTeX experience due to my stint in academia.